-In these cases, legal entities should in such cases, use appropriate transformation functions as defined by the Transformation Registry referenced by guidance X.X.X.
+In these cases, legal entities should in such cases, use appropriate transformation functions as defined by the Transformation Registry referenced by guidance 3.2.3.
 In particular, it is recommended to apply the ixt:fixed-zero (transforming dash to '0') function.
 Since the Transformation Registry does not offer functions transforming an empty field to a nil value, legal entities are recommended to explicitly specify such nil values without any transformation, if such tagging scenario is relevant in their reports.

-Guidance X.X.X - Readability of the information extracted from a block tag [temporarily exempted]
+Guidance 3.2.6 - Readability of the information extracted from a block tag [voluntary]